lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

     2.times(&increment)
     a #=> 12

-But if we create the new environment first, then it doesn't know about `a` variable created later in the enclosing environment.
+But if we change the order of lines and create the proc first, then it doesn't know about `a` variable created later in the enclosing context.

     increment = proc { a += 1 }
     a = 10
     2.times(&increment)
-    NoMethodError: undefined method `+' for nil:NilClass
+    (irb):1:in `block in <main>': undefined method `+' for nil:NilClass (NoMethodError) from (irb):3:in `times'
-      from (irb):2:in `block in irb_binding'
+            from (irb):3:in `<main>'
-      from (irb):4:in `times'
+            from /usr/lib/ruby/gems/3.0.0/gems/irb-1.3.5/exe/irb:11:in `<top (required)>'
-      from (irb):4
+            from /usr/bin/irb:23:in `load'
-      from /home/lompy/.rvm/rubies/ruby-2.2.1/bin/irb:11:in `<main>'
+            from /usr/bin/irb:23:in `<main>'

 Call to `eval` basically works the same way as creating blocks regarding to code being evaluated.
-Lets create a memory variable in enclosing environment and see what happens.
+Lets create a memory variable in enclosing context and see what happens.

     # repl.rb
     memory = {}